 "The Elements of Art" is an art education digital interactive produced for el Museo de Arte de Puerto Rico (Puerto Rico Museum of Art) in San Juan Puerto Rico.
 The kiosk is physically located in the ActivArte gallery.
 A space dedicated for education at the Museum.
 The content was developed by Doreen Colón Camacho, director of education at MAPR and Mariano Desmarás, Creative Director of Museum Environments.
 The project was sponsored by La Fundación Angel Ramos.

 Currently Visual Literacy can be defined as “the ability to interpret, negotiate, and make meaning from information presented in the form of an image..”
-This definition taken from Wikipedia, accurately calls-out the emphasis on the interpretation or reading of images in today’s practice of Visual Literacy.
-In the curriculum of our interactive, we wished to expand on this approach and include “making” as part of visual literacy.
+This definition highlights the emphasis on the interpretation or reading of images in today’s practice of Visual Literacy.
+In the curriculum of our interactive, we wished to expand on this approach and include “visual prodution” as part of visual literacy.
 Just like we think of writing as essential to literacy, we deem visual production as a necessity of the visually literate.
 For this reason we emphasizes the interactive part of the program.
 We believe that when the student understands the making of an image then they are better equipped to deconstruct and re-interpret it.
-It is more evident to viewer that the image was “produced”; it did not come that way.
-Someone made it, therefore it can be critically un-done.
-Just like an architect can tell how a building is made, we wanted our user to like-wise understand the tectonics of an image.
+Through this experience it becomes more evident that the image was “produced”- it did not "just come like that."
+Someone designed it, and therefore it can be critically un-packed.
+Just like an architect can tell how a building is made, we wanted our user to like-wise understand the structure of an image.

-Our approach, in some ways, reverts to the origins of Visual Literary as it was expounded in “A Primer of Visual Literacy” by Donis A. Dondis (1973).
+The approach in this interactive returns to some extent to the origins of Visual Literary as it was developed in “A Primer of Visual Literacy” by Donis A. Dondis (1973).
 The book elaborates a “problem solving” method that uses visual elements (unity vs fragmentation, stability vs instability, etc).
-The MAPR interactive picks-up on some of this approach however we do not intended the user to produce an explanation of the picture.
+The MAPR interactive picks-up on this approach however we do not intended the user to produce an verbal explanation of the picture.
 We want the user to learn and develop a visual language.
-The results are often poetic and not an explanation.
-Nevertheless it represents a transference of a new skill.
+The results are often poetic and works of art in of themselves.